 OCTOPODA 500 is a new offshore patrol vessel (OPV) offered by Mauric for the deployment of naval drones in mine countermeasures (MCM) missions.
-The primary purpose of the vessel is mine-clearance, surveillance, survey, and search-and-rescue operations.
+The primary purpose of the vessel is mine-clearance, surveillance, survey and search-and-rescue (SAR) operations.

 The vessel acts as a mothership that operates outside the minefield when carrying out mine countermeasure operations.
 It can integrate ECA Group’s UMIS technology or any configuration of naval drones or UxV platforms.

-The OCTOPODA family of OPVs includes OCTOPODA 300, which is a 30m-long ship carrying a range of unmanned aerial vehicles (UAVs) and a mine identification and destruction system.
+The OCTOPODA family of OPVs includes OCTOPODA 300, which is a 30m-long ship carrying a range of unmanned aerial vehicles (UAVs) as well as a mine identification and destruction system.

 OCTOPODA 500 is based on the MAURIC sea-proven OPV range.
 It features a steel hull and aluminium superstructure.
 The vessel is built in accordance with RINA rules and comes with machinery installations.

 The vessel has a large UAV landing platform and supports the launch of a 12m Inspector 120 unmanned surface vessel (USV) from its aft ramp.
 The OPV can also deploy two A9-Ms, two SEASCAN autonomous underwater vehicles (AUVs) and ten K-STER C vehicles in autonomous mode.

 The overall length of the vessel is 53.50m and its maximum breadth is 10.60m.
 The load waterline length and draught of the vessel are 50m and 3.2m, respectively.

 OCTOPODA 500 can accommodate a crew of 22 personnel, including eight crew members.
 The vessel can carry up to 80m³ (80,000l) of fuel and 20m³ (20,000l) of freshwater.